Are There Difficulty Levels on LSAT Questions?

 For example, a student glosses over the first sentence of a question, assumes they got it, and moves on.
 They get to the answer choices and are completely lost.
 But if they’d slowed down and really tried to comprehend that one sentence, they’d get the question right with little effort.

-And that’s how a level five question, supposedly designed to challenge the best LSAT minds, becomes a level one question for a student who reads carefully.
+And that’s how a level four question, supposedly designed to challenge the best LSAT minds, becomes easy for a student who reads carefully.

 Stop overthinking it and let the LSAT be easy.
-Read precisely.
-Understand each sentence.
-And remember: even at high levels of performance, at least half of your mistakes will come from simply not reading carefully enough.
+Active reading leads to understanding.
+And understanding leads to higher LSAT scores.
+Remember, at least half of your mistakes will come from simply not reading carefully enough.
 Whether it’s your first LSAT practice test or your 50th, obsessing over how hard a question is will do more harm than good.
 You've got this.

 The Real Issue Isn’t Whether LSAT Questions Have Different Difficulty Levels